maziac/lagmeter/Docs/LagMeasurements.md

 - jstest:	Jstest-gtk.
 Joystick tester v0.1.0

-## Linux USB polling rates
+## A note about Linux USB polling rates

 Most of the joysticks requested a polling rate of 10ms.
-I try to convince Linux to use 1ms instead but without success.
+I tried to convince Linux to use 1ms instead but without success.
 I was also not able to change the mouse polling rate.
 Here is what I tried.